 The SB is responsible for overseeing, checking (also proactively) and advising the EB with regard to achieving the corporate objectives, the strategy and the risks associated with the company's business activities.

 The SB consists of four members.
-The General Meeting of Shareholders appoints the members of the SB and may suspend or dismiss any member of the SB at any time.
+The AGM appoints the members of the SB and may suspend or dismiss any member of the SB at any time.